 When we don’t outline, we are at the mercy of our immediate impulses alone, without the basic confidence that comes with ruminating over time on the most dynamic version of a story.

-Outlining is often misunderstood as “figuring the novel out beforehand” — but this is not the case.
+Outlining is often misunderstood as “figuring the story out beforehand” — but this is not the case.
 Without the element of surprise, we’re not making art, we’re making widgets.
 The process of outlining involves developing a relationship to what you’re attempting to express through exploring characters in conflict.

 Without doing this beforehand, the writer is often in bondage to his thinly explored idea of his story.